Lucile Hadžihalilović: 2004–2015: Innocence and acclaim

-Hadžihalilović released a short entitled Nectar in 2014 and the feature film Evolution in 2015.
+Hadzihalilovic released a short entitled Nectar in 2014, and the feature film Evolution in 2015.
 Evolution revolves around young boys who are subjected to mysterious treatments and live on an island inhabited solely by women and themselves.

+2021–present: Established director

-Hadžihalilović released her first English-language feature in 2021 called Earwig, about a girl whose teeth are made of ice, which won Special Jury Prize at San Sebastian Film Festival.
+In 2021, Hadzihalilovic released her first English-language feature, Earwig, about a girl whose teeth are made of ice, which won Special Jury Prize at San Sebastian Film Festival.

+In June 2023, it was announced that Hadzihalilovic's next film will be The Ice Tower, starring Marion Cotillard, on their second collaboration after Innocence (2004).
+The film is expected to be released in 2025.

+Hadzihalilovic is a member of the French gender equality group Collectif 50/50, which aims to promote equality between women and men and diversity in cinema and audiovisual.

+Favourite films

+In 2022, Hadzihalilovic participated in the Sight & Sound film polls of that year.
+It is held every ten years to select the greatest films of all time, by asking contemporary directors to select ten films of their choice.